-Truck Driver Jobs Increase Across America - Over 900,000 Openings
+Truck Driver Jobs Increase in America to Over 900,000 Openings

 As of September 2016, the trucking industry employed around 1.5 million people, and 70 percent of cargo in the US is moved by trucks, with total freight tonnage predicted to grow 35% over the next ten years.— Singularity Hub, 10/20/2016

 The COVID-19 pandemic of Q1 and Q2 2020 resulted in an increasing nmber of driving jobs listed across America, but a higher percentage of jobs in local delivery as Amazon, grocery stores, restaurants, pharmacies, and other companies began delivering goods - often free of shipping charges - in order to build business or even stay in business.

 Long-haul drivers and local delivery driveres went into higher demand for the medical supply and equipment industry as well.

 Looking at employment trends and daily job openings, I see an increase in driving jobs posted from 2012 through 2020.
 Many positions are for CDL licensed truck drivers and long-haul owner-operators.